oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 In functions defined in this vocabulary, a parameter of this type
           identifies a `RecursiveHierarchy` annotation on the entity type of the function's binding parameter.
-          The `RecursiveHierarchy/ParentNavigationProperty` in this annotation specifies a hierarchy in the binding parameter's entity set, and this hierarchy is evaluated by the function.
+          The `RecursiveHierarchy/ParentNavigationProperty` from this annotation defines a hierarchy in the binding parameter's entity set, and this hierarchy is evaluated by the function.
-          Nodes in the hierarchy are identified by the primitive value of the `RecursiveHierarchy/NodeProperty`.
+          Nodes in the hierarchy are identified by the primitive value of their `RecursiveHierarchy/NodeProperty`.

 ## <a name="AvailableOnAggregatesType"></a>[AvailableOnAggregatesType](./Org.OData.Aggregation.V1.xml#L312:~:text=<ComplexType%20Name="-,AvailableOnAggregatesType,-")